 - Persons who have a conditions or are taking medications that may weaken their immune systems, even if fully vaccinated.

 The CDC recommends that individuals who have symptoms of an acute respiratory illness stay home until they recover and are free of a fever (100.4F or greater using an oral thermometer), signs of a fever, and any other symptoms for at least 24 hours, without the use of fever-reducing or other symptoms altering medicines (e.g. cough suppressants).
 Signs of an acute respiratory illness include:

 If you have a pending court hearing and have symptoms of an acute respiratory illness, please contact your lawyer and inform your lawyer so that a continuance may be sought.
 If you do not have an attorney and you have symptoms of an acute respiratory illness, please call (586) 446-2520 during normal business hours.
 Please have your case number and court date available when you call, if possible.

 If you are a witness in a hearing and you have symptoms of acute respiratory illness, please contact the attorney or party that subpoenaed you and inform them of your illness so that other arrangements can be made to accommodate you.

-Please note that Court operations are subject to abrupt change during this time of health crisis.
-Notices of change will be published to local media, appear on the Court’s website and the Facebook page of the City of Sterling Heights, and posted at the Courthouse.
+Please Note: Court operations are subject to abrupt change during this time of health crisis.
+Notices of change will be published to local media, appear on the Court’s website, the Facebook page of the City of Sterling Heights, and posted at the courthouse.
 We appreciate your patience, understanding, and cooperation during these times.